Retailers' Guide To Christmas

 Fashion and homeware retail at Christmas

-Although customers may be less likely to be attending as many Xmas parties as usual, these sectors should still see a burst of sales on the run-up to Christmas, since clothing and accessories make such popular gifts.
-In order to adapt during this holiday season, provide extra assistance to your customers where possible to make purchase decisions easier for them.
+The onslaught of Christmas parties means that these sectors should see a burst of sales on the run-up to Christmas, since clothing and accessories make such popular gifts.
+Provide extra assistance to your customers where possible to make purchase decisions easier for them.

-One way to do this is to offer gift wrapping.
-You could even offer an option to ship direct from your store to the gift recipient.
-Options like these are likely to be gratefully received by busy shoppers.
+One option is to offer gift wrapping.
+You could even offer a choice to ship direct from your store to the gift recipient.
+Options like these will be welcomed by busy shoppers.

-Having good queuing systems in all types of retail environments is an important concern, particularly at this time of year.
+Having good queuing systems is an important concern at this busy time of year.
 Having an organised and spacious area for queuing is important, but you should still choose to use this area to display smaller items for add-on purchases.
 This is an easy way to boost your profits by increasing the average value of each purchase.